Knight-Wu/articles/linux 相关/linux 原理.md

 ### the block I/O layer
 #### block device
 The smallest addressable unit on a block device is a sector.
-Sectors come in various powers of two, but 512 bytes is the most common size.the device cannot address or operate on a unit smaller than the sector
+Sectors come in various powers of two, but 512 bytes is the most common size.the device cannot address or operate on a unit smaller than the sector.

+* memory page, fs block , disk sector
+Sectors, the smallest addressable unit to the device, are sometimes called “hard sectors” or “device blocks.”
+Meanwhile, blocks, the smallest addressable unit to the filesystem, are sometimes referred to as “filesystem blocks” or “I/O blocks.”The kernel also requires that a block be no larger than the page size

 ## The Design of the UNIX Operating System notes